Juvenile Sex Charges

 • Sending depictions of a minor engaged in sexual conduct (i.e. “sexting”).

-If convicted of any of the above offenses, the consequences may include sex offender registration, jail time, fines, and treatment requirements.
+If convicted of any of the above offenses, the consequences may include sex offender registration, jail time, electronic home monitoring, probation, fines, and treatment requirements.

 Can my child be charged with a sex offense against another child, even if they are the same age?